badamato/react-shakedown-app/README.md

 ## Future Additions

+* users can save different packs they used for different trips
+* users can see how their friends or others packed for certain trips
 * pitch to Apple to deploy for use...
 * add a contact or chat component so users can chat with us live for advice...
 * run demonstration videos in side navigation...